rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/discovery/ipv6_neighbor.md

 ## Description

 This auxiliary module probes the local network for IPv6 hosts that respond to Neighbor Solicitations with a link-local address.
 This module, like the arp_sweep one, will generally only work within the attacking machine’s broadcast domain.
+It serves the dual-purpose of showing what hosts are online similar to arp_sweep and then performs the IPv6 Neighbor Discovery.

 ## Verification Steps